How to Cut Corners and Get Bounded Convex Curvature: Implementation

+In this section, we show how the algorithm can be implemented so that it uses $O(n\log n)$ time in total and $O(n)$ space when the input $\PP_1$ is a simply-connected curvilinear region.
+The main difference between the general and the simply-connected case is that while a cut in a simply-connected region might split the region into many connected components (as seen in Figure~\ref{fig:improper}), these will have only one new cut arc each.
+In particular, all new cut arcs that are not perfect will be the active cut arcs in their components.

+The algorithm for general curvilinear regions described in Section~\ref{anImplementation:general} uses $O(n^2)$ time just to find the problematic objects to be handled.
+This can be reduced to $O(n)$ time by storing pointers to the problematic objects on a stack $\stack$.
+The algorithm starts by traversing the boundary of the original input $\PP_1$ and adds pointer to all problematic objects to $\stack$.
+During the executing of the algorithm, we maintain $\stack$ so that it contains pointers to all problematic objects of $\PP$.
+In particular, when an active cut arc is made, a pointer to the arc is pushed to $\stack$.
+This ensures that the active cut arc will be handled first in its component.

+We implement the stack $\sigma$ as a doubly linked list, so that elements in the middle of $\stack$ can be removed.
+The cut performed due to one problematic object $\se_1$ popped from $\stack$ may result in another problematic object $\se_2\in\stack$ to disappear from $\partial\PP$.
+By careful use of pointers from objects of $\PP$ to elements in $\stack$, we can remove pointers in $\stack$ that point to objects of $\PP$ that we remove in such situations.
+In this way, we can ensure that when we pop a pointer to an object $\sigma$, the object $\sigma$ has not disappeared from $\partial\PP$ after the pointer to $\sigma$ was pushed to $\stack$.
+Likewise, we update pointers to arcs that shrink due to a cut.
+It may also happen that there is a pointer in $\stack$ to an arc $\arcA$ of $\PP$ that is split in two smaller arcs $\arcA_1$ and $\arcA_2$ due to a cut.
+We may then update $\stack$ accordingly by replacing the old pointer to $\arcA$ with pointers to $\arcA_1$ and $\arcA_2$.

-The point $\ttt{TraverseC}(\cut,b)$ is the first intersection point between $\cut$ and $\partial\PP$ when following $\cut$ from $b$ in the relevant direction.
-Cheng et al.~\cite{Cheng04} describes an efficient solution to the following problem.
-For a simple polygon $V$, preprocess $V$ such that queries of the following kind can be answered efficiently: Given a circular unit-radius arc beginning at some point in the interior of $V$, find the first intersection point between the arc and $V$ if it exists.
+In order to get down to the promised running time of $O(n\log n)$, it then remains to improve the running time used on the subroutine $\ttt{TraverseC}$ from $O(n^2)$ to $O(n\log n)$.
+Cheng, Cheong, Everett, and van Oostrum~\cite{Cheng04} described an efficient solution to the following problem.
+For a simple polygon $V$, preprocess $V$ such that queries of the following kind can be answered efficiently: Given a circular unit radius arc $\arcA$ beginning at some point in the interior of $V$, find the first intersection point between $\arcA$ and the boundary $\partial V$ if it exists.
 The algorithm requires $O(n)$ space, uses $O(n\log n)$ time on preprocessing, and answers queries in $O(\log n)$ time, where $n$ is the number of vertices of $V$.

-It is straightforward to generalize the method of Cheng et al.~to curvilinear polygons.
-We apply the preprocessing to the original input $\partial\PP_1$.
-Thus, by querying an arc following $\cut$ from $b$ in the direction through $\PP$, we know the point where $\cut$ exits $\PP_1$.
-However, the arc $\cut$ can exit $\PP$ before it exits $\PP_1$, namely if and only if it crosses a cut arc of $\partial\PP$.
+It is straightforward to generalize the method to work for curvilinear polygons.
+We apply the preprocessing to the original input $\PP_1$.
+Thus, by querying an arc following $\cut$ from $a$ in the direction through $\PP$, we know the point where $\cut$ exits $\PP_1$.
+However, the arc $\cut$ can exit $\PP$ before it exits $\PP_1$, namely if and only if it crosses a cut arc of $\PP$.
 In the following, we show how to detect if that is the case or not.